albx79/uncharted-void/UnchartedVoid_Rules.md

 - Cards go to play area or, for “Event” cards, to the Junkyard after resolving (unless they say otherwise).

 ### 7.2.
 Movement

+Ships move between Slots on the Space Line.
+When a Ship enters a Slot without a Location card,
+- Each player generates a D6 value
+- The player with the highest value (or the Ship's controller in case of a tie) draws a Location card and places it there.

-- Ships may move to any space line Location up to their Range.
+Ships may move to any space line Location up to their Range.
+When they move to an unexplored Slot, the total distance is unknown until the Location is placed at that Slot.
+That is fine; you just don't know if the Ship will get there this turn or the next.
 - Ships can carry Personnel (must meet Crew requirement for Ship to operate).
 - Some Ships can land on Planets; others allow Personnel to disembark onto the Planet without landing.
 Others can do neither.
 - Before attacking or attempting a mission, Personnel may take one move action, which allows them to move **at the same Location**: